-Designing a prospectus isn't perhaps the most exciting of briefs, so it's all the more impressive when a studio creates something not just functional and promotional, but creative and beautiful, too.
+Designing a prospectus isn't perhaps the most exciting of briefs, so it's more impressive when a studio creates something, not just functional and promotional but creative and beautiful, too.

-Among Templo's other clients are the United Nations, London School of Economics and Amnesty International.
+Templo's other clients are the United Nations, the London School of Economics and Amnesty International.